Yashomati Maiyaa Ke Nandlala

 Yashomati Maiyaa Ke Nandlala is an Indian Hindi-language drama series produced by Contiloe Entertainment.
-It stars Neha Sargam, Rahul Sharma and Hitanshu Jinsi in lead roles and premiered on 13 June 2022 and ended its run on 2 December 2022 on Sony Entertainment Television.
+It stars Neha Sargam, Rahul Sharma and Hitanshu Jinsi in lead roles and premiered on 13 June 2022 and ended its run on 2 December 2022 on Sony TV.
 It digitally streams on SonyLIV.
 The show suffered a time slot change from 9 PM to 8:30 PM in August 2022.

 Plot

-The series is based on the childhood of Shri Krishna.
+The series is based on the childhood of Shri Krishna narrated in the Srimad Bhagavat Puranam.
 As the title, it depicts the affectionate relationship between mother and son in a tale based on the Bhagavata Puran.